eyre-rs/eyre/README.md

 applications.

 This crate is a fork of [`anyhow`] by @dtolnay.
-By default this crate does not add any new features that anyhow doesn't already support.
-If you're not already familiar with anyhow and you're just looking for a catch all error type you should probably just stick with anyhow.
-The magic of this crate is when you need to add extra information to anyhow beyond what you can insert into the error chain.
+By default this crate does not add any new features that anyhow doesn't already support, though it does rename a number of the APIs to try to make the proper usage more obvious.
+The magic of this crate is when you need to add extra context to a chain of errors beyond what you can or should insert into the error chain.
 For an example of a customized version of eyre check out [`jane-eyre`](https://github.com/yaahc/jane-eyre).

 My goal in writing this crate is to explore new ways to associate context with